quicwg/base-drafts/draft-ietf-quic-recovery.md

 MaxAckDelay is the maximum ack delay supplied in an incoming ack frame.
 MaxAckDelay excludes Ack delays that aren't included in an RTT sample because they're too large and those which reference an ack-only packet.
-When there is exactly one unacknowledged packet, the alarm duration includes time for a delayed acknowledgment to be received by including MaxAckDelay.

 QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant value for all connections.
 It includes this in all probe